hyejuryu/bci-eeg-robot-control/docs/setup/openbci-gui-install-and-connection-log-v0.1.md

 The board-only traces were treated as floating-input activity and environmental/electrical noise, not physiological EEG, because no body-connected electrode/reference montage was present during that check.

 Detailed scalp-contact and channel troubleshooting is documented separately in `docs/setup/openbci-cyton-initial-signal-troubleshooting-log-v0.1.md`.

+The Session 10 conclusion is that the GUI / Cyton / COM3 / live-stream path was confirmed.
+The remaining unresolved issue belongs to posterior dry-comb scalp contact, not to the connection-level setup documented here.